 Why good sex is important in a marriage?

 Here are some key reasons that good sex is important and can boost your chemistry and bond in marriage.

 If a married couple can achieve deep emotional and sexual intimacy, their marriage can surely thrive on for many years ahead.

 Emotional intimacy is the kind of intimacy that two sincere friends can share.
 It is likely to be majorly stable and can last a lifetime.

-For us to achieve a healthy level of emotional intimacy, we have to be able to share an honest, open, and genuine communication.
+To achieve a healthy level of emotional intimacy, we must be able to share an honest, open, and genuine communication.

-It is this intimacy that we gain strength from and develops confidence in our relationship because we can share our most profound and most important thoughts and feelings with our partner.
+This intimacy strengthens and develops confidence in our relationship because we can share our most profound and important thoughts and feelings with our partner.

-Sexual intimacy, on the other hand, is the kind of intimacy where our bodies are communicating.
+Sexual intimacy, on the other hand, is the kind of intimacy where our bodies communicate.